9 FAQs About Allergy Relief

-8. What if I have allergy symptoms just a few weeks a year?
+8. What if I have symptoms just a few weeks a year?

-You have probably seasonal allergies, or hay fever.
+You probably have seasonal allergies, also known as hay fever.
 Blame trees in the spring, grasses in summer, or weeds in the early fall.
-Outdoor mold also can trigger seasonal allergies.
+Outdoor mold also can cause it, too.

-9. Both my husband and I have allergy symptoms all the time.
+9. Both my partner and I have allergy symptoms all the time.
 Will our baby have allergies, too?

 It’s more likely.
-If one parent has allergies, the child has a 50% chance of also having allergies.
-If both parents have allergies, the probability jumps to 75%.
+If one parent has allergies, the child has a 50% chance of having them.
+If both parents have allergies, the odds are higher.
 But it’s not just from Mom and Dad.
 Respiratory infections, air pollution, diet, and even personality may play a role.